seqan/sharg-parser/doc/tutorial/parser/index.md

 We define "special requests" as command line inputs that do not aim to execute your program but rather display information about your program.
-Because we do not expect the program to be executed in the case of a special request, we exit the program at the end of the sharg::argument_parser::parse call via std::exit.
+Because we do not expect the program to be executed in the case of a special request, we exit the program at the end of the sharg::parser::parse call via std::exit.

 Currently we support the following *special requests*: